expo/expo/docs/pages/tutorial/configuration.md

 <ImageSpotlight src="/static/images/tutorial/icon.png" style={{ maxWidth: 150 }} />

-> If you are using the starter template, all assets are available at the **assets/icon.png**.
+> If you are using the starter template, the asset is available at the **assets/icon.png**.

 Save this image to the **assets** directory inside your project and call it **icon.png** to replace the existing file.
 Then, reload the app.
 You will now see the icon in various places in Expo Go, and after submitting the app build to the stores, the icon will display on a user's home screen.